leontoddjohnson/dsnotes/_sources/1_python/1_setup_.md

 ## Initial Setup

 1. Before working on your first Python-based project, install [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
 (The full Anaconda distribution is bloated and can get quite cumbersome.)
+This will create your "base" environment.
+2. [Install JupyterLab](https://jupyterlab.readthedocs.io/en/latest/getting_started/installation.html), and any [Jupyter extensions](./1_setup_jupyter.md) you think you might like to have. **You should get into the habit of calling `jupyter lab` from the base environment.** See below for more on environments.
+   - I also like to install pandas and seaborn in the base environment, for quick scratch work that exists outside of any project.
-2. Then, run `conda update --all` (you might consider running this twice — package resolutions are weird).
+3. Then, run `conda update --all` (you might consider running this twice — package resolutions are weird).
-3. Sign up for a [GitHub](https://github.com/) account if you haven't already.
+4. Sign up for a [GitHub](https://github.com/) account if you haven't already.
 Then, [download GitHub Desktop](https://desktop.github.com/) (in my humble opinion, this is the most efficient way to interface with GitHub for most data science work).
     - [This is a great resource for Git](https://www.atlassian.com/git/tutorials/setting-up-a-repository).
-4. Create a "Projects" folder somewhere convenient on your computer.
+5. Create a "Projects" folder somewhere convenient on your computer.
 You can name the folder whatever you like; for example, I have a "GitStuff" folder in my home directory (i.e., on a Mac, this is a folder in the same directory as *Movies* and *Pictures*, etc.).
 Here is where you'll put all future data science project git repositories.

 ## Initiate a Repository